All Products

 4. In the Change Deployment Set dialog box, select the destination deployment set and configure the Force Change parameter.

 • RegionId: The ID of the region to which the instance belongs.
-Example: cn-hangzhou.
+Example: cn-hangzhou, which indicates China (Hangzhou).

 • DeploymentSetId: The ID of the destination deployment set.
 Example: ds-bp67acfmxazb4ph****.

-• Force: specifies whether to forcefully move the instance to a different physical server.
+• Force: Specifies whether to force the instance to move to a different physical server when you change its deployment set.
 Valid values:

-• true: allows the instance to be moved to a different physical server.
-A forced change may cause the instance to restart.
+• true: Allows the instance to be moved to a different physical server.
+This operation may cause the instance to restart and affect service continuity.
 Proceed with caution.

 Important

-Make sure that the instance whose deployment set you want to delete is in the Running or Stopped state.
+The target instance must be in the Running or Stopped state.
 For more information, see Start an instance and Stop an instance.

 • RegionId: The ID of the region to which the instance belongs.
-Example: cn-hangzhou.
+Example: ap-southeast-5, which indicates Indonesia (Jakarta).

 • DeploymentSetId: The ID of the deployment set.
 Example: ds-bp67acfmxazb4ph****.

-• RemoveFromDeploymentSet: specifies whether to remove the instance from the deployment set.
-Set the parameter to true.
+• RemoveFromDeploymentSet: Specifies whether to remove the instance from the deployment set.
+Set the value to true.

 Modify or delete a deployment set